allenlin90/auth-service/README.md

 - [MailCatcher](https://mailcatcher.me/) is used for local dev and check email output
 - By default setup, email sent can be checked at `http://localhost:1080` from mail catcher web UI.

+### Queues

+- A email sending job will be dispatched to BullMQ process.